The 19th Congress of the International Society for Folk Narrative Research

 - Reduced fee for students and accompanying persons: 200 EUR

-Late registration after January 31st, 2024 or on-site registration:
+Late registration after January 31st, 2024:

 - ISFNR members: 330 EUR